 Until our arrival at the MSC check-in counter 5 days ago, we didn’t even know we were going to Tunisia.
 Though it was on our original itinerary when we booked months ago, it was removed from the itinerary in April to our great dismay.

 Tunisia’s revolution in January was the beginning of what later became known as the “Arab Spring” and was followed by revolutions in Egypt, Syria and Lebanon.
 Though the political situation in Tunisia has returned to normal, the cruise ships had not yet returned – until this week.
-Yes, today was MSC’s first trip back to Tunisia since the revolution began.
+Today would be MSC’s first trip back to Tunisia since the revolution began.

 The two main places I wanted to see were the ancient ruins of Carthage and the seaside town of Sidi Bou Said – known as the “Santorini” of Tunisia.
 Since the ship offered an excursion that did just that, we decided to book it and take the guesswork out of our stop in Tunisia.